darcotech/capstone-one/README.md

 # capstone-one
 Final project for my DevOps PG program
-We will use differnt tools
+We will use different tools like
+- Terraform
+- aws cli
+- git with GitHub
+- docker
+- Visual Code